Nursing Book Review : Definition, Structure, Step-by-Step Guide, & Tips

 - What is the applicable style that the writer applies – is it formal or informal?
 Is this method appropriate to address the interest of the audience?

-- Do the conclusion and the summary convince the reader?
+- Do the conclusion, and the summary convince the reader?

 - Assuming that there are footnotes, do they reflect well the information given in the paper?
 Does the reference replicate the information provided in the body of the text?

-- If you find it appropriate, make comments on the paper format that reflects such issues as the binding and the layout among others.
-Does the author make use of figures, maps, and illustrations and if yes, do you find them to be ingenious?
+- If you find it appropriate, make comments on the paper format that reflects such issues as the binding and the layout, among others.
+Does the author make use of figures, maps, and illustrations, and if yes, do you find them to be ingenious?

 - Are there any worthy accomplishments that can be attributed to the book?
 Is further research needed?
 Compare this book with other books that were written by the author and any other text discussing similar issues although written by different authors.
-Prioritize on the books in the reference list.
+Prioritize the books in the reference list.

 - Writing Outlook

 - Capture the reader by your introduction.
 Create a theme in line with the shortened account of the book.
-Follow the set rules because some who correct the book may approve a short theme and some will not.
-Some individuals may like concrete, and clear reasons why a publication is recommended for a subject other may not be specific.
+Follow the set rules because some who correct the book may approve a short theme, and some will not.
+Some individuals may like concrete and clear reasons why a publication is recommended for a subject; other may not be specific.

 - Inspect the book you have gone through and not the one you speculate is authored by the same author.

-- If the book stands amongst the rest, then endorse it giving motives behind your endorsement, if your approval is plain without reasons to specify it.
+- If the book stands amongst the rest, then endorse it, giving motives behind your endorsement, if your approval is plain without reasons to specify it.

 - Add writer’s information and what he or she is known for, his authorizations amongst other things that add value to the person of the writer.

 - Have in mind the potential reader of the summarized outlook.
-Whether the author is the owner of a library who would like to restock or a parent who would want to select children’s book.
+Whether the author is the owner of a library who would like to restock or a parent who would want to select a children’s book.
 The outlook must meet the demand of the potential reader.

 - The outlook must end with a short highlight and a final review.
 No introduction of a new idea should be allowed here.